YevgenPanchenko/movie-land/README.md

+# Movie-land
 Hi!

-Let me introduce to you my version of movie-land!
-This app is built with React.js and some CSS styles.
+Let me introduce to you my version of **movie-land** app!

 This app lets you search movies or TV series by your request.

+This app is built with **React.js** using JavaScript, **webpack**, some **CSS** styles, and it uses an **API** from movie database.
+***
-Every time you make a request, you will get a response of pictures that shows TV show themes.
+Every time you make a request, you'll get a response from the API and some screensavers with TV show themes.
+If there's no splash screen for a particular show, you'll see an image that says so.

 To use this app you can download this repository and then run `npm install` in your console or terminal.

 After that please run `npm start`, and it will run the app in the development mode.

-To open this app in your browser, please enter [ http://localhost:3000/movie-land]( http://localhost:3000/movie-land).
+Then to open this app in your browser, please enter `http://localhost:3000/movie-land`.

-The page will reload its content, when you make changes to search field and then push enter key or search ico.
+The page will reload its content, when you make changes to search field and then push "enter" key or search ico.
+***

-Here some more useful info you may want to read.
+Here is some more useful information you may want to read.

-`npm test`
+**`npm test`**

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-`npm run build`
+**`npm run build`**

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.